Loricifera: Morphology

 The animals have a head, mouth, and digestive system, as well as the lorica.
 The head (which contains the mouth and the brain), a trunk region surrounded by six plates that make up the 'lorica' or corselet and – in between these two – the neck region.
 Loricifera have a well developed brain and each scalid is individually connected to the brain by nerves.

 The armor-like lorica consists of a protective external shell or case of encircling plicae.
 There is no circulatory system and no endocrine system.
 Many of the larvae are acoelomate, with some adults being pseudocoelomate, and some remaining acoelomate.
 Development is generally direct, though there are so-called Higgins larvae, which differ from adults in several respects.
 As adults, the animals are gonochoric.
 Very complex and plastic life cycles of pliciloricids include also paedogenetic stages with different forms of parthenogenetic reproduction.
+Most Loricifera are dioecious, meaning there are males and females.
+However, there are a few species known to be hermaphroditic, which means they contain both male and female reproductive organs.
 Fossils have been dated to the late Cambrian.

 Taxonomic affinity

-Morphological studies have traditionally placed the phylum in the vinctiplicata with the Priapulida; this plus the Kinorhyncha constitutes the taxon Scalidophora.
+Morphological studies have traditionally placed the phylum in the Vinctiplicata with the Priapulida; this plus the Kinorhyncha constitutes the taxon Scalidophora.
 The three phyla share four characters in common – chitinous cuticle, rings of scalids on the introvert, flosculi, and two rings of introvert retracts.
 However, despite a 2015 study showing the phylum's closest relatives being the Panarthropoda, a 2022 study again showed that it belonged to the Scalidophora and told that further, more comprehensive genetic tests will be required to find its actual position in Ecdysozoa.

 Evolutionary history

 The loriciferans are believed to be miniaturized descendants of a larger organism, perhaps resembling the Cambrian fossil Sirilorica.
 However, the fossil record of the microscopic non-mineralized group is (perhaps unsurprisingly) scarce, so it is difficult to trace out the evolutionary history of the phylum in any detail.

-The 2017 discovery of Cambrian Period Eolorica deadwoodensis may shed some light on the group's history.
+The 2017 discovery of the Cambrian Eolorica deadwoodensis may shed some light on the group's history.